AIMultipleAIMultiple

 1. Healthcare

 Hospitals use federated learning to train diagnostic AI models on decentralized MRI/X-ray datasets without sharing sensitive patient data.
-Synthetic datasets (e.g., AI-generated tumor scans) supplement rare disease cases.
+Synthetic datasets (e.g., AI-generated tumor scans) supplement cases of rare diseases.

 2. Retail